Kereita Cave and Waterfall

-As you get further into the forest land and descend into the first river valley, the clearings give way to the indigenous forest.
-The undergrowth gets thicker and more interesting and varied.
+As you get further into the forest and descend into the first river valley, the clearings give way to the indigenous forest.
+The undergrowth gets thicker, more interesting, and varied.
 Giant ferns and climbers abound, competing for the meager light filtering though old gnarled mammoth trees that stand tall and proud.
 The jungle comes to life with the calls of various monkey and bird species.
 The trail is hardly discernible due to infrequent visitors to this part of the forest.
-Most of trail here follows animal trails going the general direction of the waterfall.
+Most of trail here follows animal trails going in the general direction of the waterfall.

-After walking up and down two steep river valleys for about two hours, the trail passes by the Elephant Pool, a large natural water body where elephants come frolic in.
+After walking up and down two steep river valleys for about two hours, the trail passes by the Elephant Pool, a large natural water body where elephants come to frolic.
 A further one hour walk finally brings you to Kereita Waterfall on Gatamaiyu River, dropping 60ft to the stream below.
 To the right side of the waterfall is a cave with a small bat population.

 From Nairobi, take Njabini matatus stationed at the Old Nation House roundabout, and alight at Kimende, about 47km from Nairobi.
 The KENVO guide will accompany you from Kimende.

 If driving from Nairobi, take the new Nakuru Road on the upper escarpment for about 47km to Kimende.
 From here, the KENVO guide will join you for the remaining 10km ride to the Carbacid Forest Gate.